oneill-c/go-toy-problems/README.md

 ## 📂 Structure

-- Each problem lives in its own folder.
+Each problem lives in its own folder and contains:
-- Every folder contains:

 - `main.go` → minimal runnable solution
 - (optional) `*_test.go` → table-driven tests
 - A short description in comments

 Example: